 Chair of Governors Mike Shaw

 Headteacher Gill Murphy

-Date adopted: Review Date:
+Date re-adopted AUT 2023 Review Date AUT 2024

 MISSION STATEMENT:

 'The Friendship School, Following in the Footsteps of Jesus'

 STATEMENT of INTENT:

 At Saint Anne's Catholic Primary School, we teach our Catholic faith through the "Come and See" Catholic Religious Education Programme.
 At the heart of the programme is the mystery of God's self-revelation of love through Jesus Christ.
 "Come and See" gives the pupils the opportunity to explore the mystery of faith through Scripture and our Religious Tradition.